dabeaz/curio/docs/reference.rst

 The :class:`Socket` class is used to wrap existing an socket.
 It is compatible with sockets from the built-in :mod:`socket` module as well as SSL-wrapped sockets created by functions by the built-in :mod:`ssl` module.
 Sockets in curio should be fully compatible most common socket features.

 .. class:: Socket(sockobj)

    Creates a wrapper the around an existing socket *sockobj*.
-This socket is set in non-blocking mode when wrapped.
+This socket is set in non-blocking mode when wrapped.  *sockobj* is not closed unless the created instance is explicitly closed or used as a context manager.

 The following methods are redefined on :class:`Socket` objects to be compatible with coroutines.
 Any socket method not listed here will be